Kinetic/kinetic-protocol/README.md

 * `REMOTE_CONNECTION_ERROR` indicates that a P2P operation was attempted but could not be completed.
 * `NESTED_OPERATION_ERRORS` indicates that a P2P request completed but that an operation (possibly nested) failed.
 * `EXPIRED` indicates that an operation did not complete in the alotted time.
+* `DEVICE_LOCKED` indicates that the device is currently locked and can not valida the hmac.
+The connection is terminated after the device sent the response message.
+* `DEVICE_ALREADY_UNLOCKED` indicates that the device was already unlocked.
+The validity of the pin was NOT checked.
+The connection remains open.
+* `CONNECTION_TERMINATED` indicates that the connection is being terminated.
+Details as to why are set in the message string.
+* `INVALID_BATCH` If an error occurs before END BATCH is received, the device sends an unsolicited status message with status code set to INVALID BATCH and closed the connection.
+If an error occurs after END BATCH is received, an INVALID BATCH status message is returned and the connection is remained open.
+If the drive is locked or received ISE command before an END BATCH is received, the drive will return an unsolicited status message (in LOCK state) and close the connection.

 A number of error codes are defined in the protocol file but not currently used: